DiarmidGR/discord-immich-bot/README.md

 Watches a set of Discord text channels; any image someone posts there gets downloaded and uploaded to an Immich server, into an album named after the channel (auto-created if it doesn't exist yet).
+After each successful sync, the bot replies with a public link to that channel's album.

 ## Setup